 Customers rely on online reviews to make purchasing decisions.
 At JudgeService we have built our reputation as the UK’s most effective and authentic online review provider.

 All endorsements reflect the endorser’s actual experience and opinion.
 We don’t use testimonials that make claims about your products or service that we can’t back up with clear evidence.

 We receive consumer contact data from our customers as an automatic download direct to our system from their Customer Management System.
 We then email, text, call or write to survey every consumer within a pre-set designated time frame.

-We publish every ReAct used car sales review, even negative ones, provided they are genuine and lawful.
-Our customers provide designated internal contacts who are given site of every review directly from JudgeService.
+We publish every ReAct sales review, even negative ones, provided they are genuine and lawful.
+Our customers provide designated internal contacts who are given sight of every review directly from JudgeService.

 We do not publish ReAct reviews if they include swearing, abusive language or defamatory remarks.

 We also do not publish testimonials where the customer has included personal details such as a mobile phone number, or where they have specifically requested that we do not use their testimonial online.

 We ensure there is no unreasonable delay before reviews are published, so consumers get the current picture and the business has the opportunity to respond online through our ‘right to reply’ facility which shows their response to the online review.
 This provides the dealership with the opportunity to resolve the complaint in an open forum and for potential consumers to see how they handle issues generally.

 We disclose commercial relationships with businesses that appear on our site.

 We have appropriate procedures in place to detect and remove fake reviews, and act promptly in response to reports of suspected fake reviews.